 - Immediately be notified of incidents and easily share your results with colleagues

-Hopefully, you will have found this list of SaaS monitoring tools useful.
+Hopefully, you will have found this list of SaaS monitoring tools and management platforms useful.
 You would like to add one more tool you have used and found helpful?
 Please leave a comment and share with us!